How can I get my manuscript reviewed as quickly as possible?

 Is there a fee for publishing in Spora?

 Yes.
 Spora is an open-access journal that is published both online and in print.
-As with all open-access journals, Spora has an Article Publication Charge (APC) to offset the cost of publication.
-The standard APC of $105 covers up to 15 pages and 2 figures with color images.
-Additional pages will be charged $12 per page, and additional color figures will be charged $9 per figure.
-Members of the Intercollegiate Biomathematics Alliance are entitled to reduced publication charges.
+As with all open-access journals, Spora has an article processing charge (APC) to offset the cost of publication.
+The standard APC is $280, which must be paid upon acceptance of the manuscript.
+Members of the Intercollegiate Biomathematics Alliance are entitled to a reduced APC: Accepted papers with at least one institutional member co-author are charged an APC of $180 (a discount of $100).
+If the paper instead has an individual member co-author, the APC is $225 (a discount of $55).

 How do I make a payment for my accepted manuscript?